-While in Naniamo, our attention
+While in Naniamo, our

 was drawn to check out "Blue Steel" which had been unloaded from a